bengordon-dev/fun-java-projects/slay/README.md

-# slay
+# Slay
-Crude imitation of Sean O'Connor's classic Slay game.
+A crude imitation of Sean O'Connor's classic strategy game.
+Completed in January 2020 (junior year of high school) for my final project in [Dr. Morrison's](https://faculty.ncssm.edu/~morrison/) Java class.
-Does not necessarily work beyond pass-and-play and the level editor.
+Only includes pass-and-play gameplay and a level editor.
 Significant changes are required.